MBACP, ACTO, Diploma & BA Hons in Counselling, MA

 Choosing a therapist can be daunting, especially when you may be anxious and at a low ebb.
 If you’ve had no experience of working with one before it can be difficult to know who to choose.
 One of the most important things is to choose someone you feel comfortable with.

-I am able to offer socially distanced face to face therapy as well as via video and phone counselling.
+I offer socially distanced face to face therapy as well as via video and phone counselling.
 Initially I would offer you a free 30 minute introductory session, on video or phone, to explore what you would like to work on in therapy.

 My approach is to provide a warm, safe and confidential space for reflection; allowing you to explore your difficulties without judgement.
 You could feel there is no one to share these with or you may find it too difficult to talk to family and friends because you want to protect them or they may be too close to the problem.
 I will be your advocate, but not take over or direct you to solutions, helping you find your own answers and ways forward with what might be difficult relationships, troubling internal conflicts or challenging life circumstances.